reubengann/MusicVideoJukebox/readme.md

 - Persist the current playing item (playlist and song)
 - In settings, construct the video library
 - Allow composing new playlists
+- Switch packages to FontAwesome.Sharp since FontAwesome.WPF seems to be abandoned.